 As a food/medical product, nutraceutical production also demands close attention to cleanliness and hygiene.
 Seals must be food-grade to avoid product contamination and to withstand harsh or aggressive cleaning regimens.

 Mixing, blending, and stirring are central to nutraceutical production.
 That equipment uses shaft seals of various types, typically either lip seals, O-rings, or mechanical packing.
-Each has deficiencies and is often responsible for a host of production and maintenance headaches.
+Each industrial seal has deficiencies and is often responsible for a host of production and maintenance headaches.
 Their problems include:

 CinchSeal’s rotary shaft seals satisfy USDA criteria for food industry use.